 Click-to-Open Rate

 The click-to-open rate for internal emails measures the percentage of employees who click on a link within an internal email after opening it.
 This metric helps you understand how engaged your audience is with your content.
-If you send 100 emails and 30 people open the email AND 10 click on the link, the CTO will be 33.3% (10/30) — (Number of clicks / Number of opens) x 100.
+For example, If you send 100 emails and 30 people open the email AND 10 click on the link, the CTO will be 33.3% (10/30) — (Number of clicks / Number of opens) x 100.

 It’s crucial to differentiate between CTRs and CTORs because these metrics provide distinct insights into your email marketing campaign’s performance.
 While both measure the percentage of recipients who click on links within emails, CTORs focus on the effectiveness of your content with your engaged audience.
 CTRs, on the other hand, indicate the general engagement of your total audience.
 CTORs help you understand how well your email content resonates with your audience.
 CTRs help you identify what percentage of your audience cares about your content.